-Stanley Ott Obituary (2020) - The Repository
+STANLEY OTT Obituary (2020) - The Repository

 Stanley A. "Stan" Ott

 went home to the arms of his loving Savior on November 2, 2020.
+He has received his reward and the applause of heaven.
+Stan was born October 27, 1933 in Coburn, West Virginia, son to the late Orda and Lucinda (Barr) Ott.
+Stan served as a minister of the gospel for 55 years in Ohio, East Tennessee and Western Pennsylvania.
+He was also employed as a church consultant for various pictorial directory companies over the years.
+He will be remembered for his jokes, quips and pearls of wisdom, his powerful testimony and for being a Steelers fan.
+He also enjoyed golfing, hunting and finagling a solution to all the broken stuff and every misplaced part.
+And again, he loved his family and friends unconditionally.

+Besides his parents, he was preceded in death by his loving wife of 60 years, Barbara JoAnn "Jo" Ott; and his sister, Olive Ruth Schultz.
+Survivors include his brother, Gene (Lorraine) Ott; son, Craig (Beth) Ott; daughter, Julie Kirkbride; grandchildren: Rachelle Ott of Phoenix.
+AZ, Maranda Cluff of Canton, Emily (Matthew) Hawks of Lorain and Matthew (Brittany) Ott of Canton; great- grandchildren: Jordan, Troy, Alex, Madison, Kaleb, Tessa and Asher; as well as numerous nieces and nephews.

-Visitation will be held Sunday afternoon from 2-4pm at Reed Funeral Home CANTON Chapel.
-Funeral service will be Monday at 11am at Greenwood Christian Church with additional visitation from 10-11am.
-A graveside committal service will be held Monday afternoon at 3pm at Nashville Cemetery.
+Visitation will be held Sunday afternoon from 2-4 p.m. at Reed Funeral Home CANTON Chapel.
+Funeral service will be Monday at 11 a.m. at Greenwood Christian Church with additional visitation from 10-11 a.m.
+A graveside committal service will be held Monday afternoon at 3 p.m. at Nashville Cemetery.
 Please note that mask and social distancing guidelines will be in place for both visitation and funeral.
-FULL obituary will be in Saturday edition.
 In lieu of flowers, memorial donations may be made to Round Lake Christian Camp, 114 State Route 3, Lakeville, OH 44638.
-Those wishing to share online condolences may visit www.reedfuneralhome.com
+Those wishing to share online condolences may visit: www.reedfuneralhome.com